JismonJoseph/RTR108/README.md

 ## LATEX
 ### Details:
 LATEX is professional tool used to create scientific documnets and reports.
 Latex related documents are in the folder LATEX.

+## WEBSITE
+### Details:
+A simple game oriented website is made using Javascipt, CSS and HTML.
+The idea is to guess the correct hex code of the color shown.
+The game includes logics of difficulty level and saving game data.